-The world at large is still vastly unaware of the homeschooling underworld and because of this ignorance, families who choose to homeschool their children feel as though they are reliving the educational dark years of the 19th and first half of the 20th centuries.
+The world at large is still vastly unaware of the homeschooling underworld.
+Families who choose to homeschool their children feel as though they are reliving the educational dark years of the 19th and first half of the 20th centuries.

 To answer the first question, Do families really have the right to educate their own children?, the answer is unequivocal, Yes.
 To the second question, Do they really have the right to homeschool their children with special needs?, the answer is indubitably, Yes.
-And finally, to the last question, …why would they want to if all of these strides have been made in the public school system?
-The answers vary greatly, are personal, and could either be complicated or quite simple.
+And finally, to the last question.
+Why would they want to if all of these strides have been made in the public school system?
+The answers vary greatly, are personal, and could be complicated or straightforward.
 So, although we are told time and time again not to answer a question with a question, my answer truly is, Why not?

 So, if you have been one in the past to shun the homeschooling world and have looked upon them as different and therefore, weird, you may want to re-think your attitude, open up your mind and heart and learn about the amazing world of homeschooling!